 the dollars over or under the budget for each line item, and

 the percentage of the current year budget amount for each line item which has been received to date.

+Section Budgets

+The Sections shall adopt a Section budget for the next year by December 1 of each year using the Chart of Accounts as outlined for the Sections in Appendix A, and send the Section budget to the Section bookkeeper by December 10th.
 The income budget line items shall include budgeted, estimated income expected from quarterly subventions, chapter-only rebate, conference profit, programs, sales, interest and other income.
 Where possible, the income line items shall correspond in number and title to related expense items.
 Where there are corresponding expense line items, the corresponding line items shall be noted in parentheses.
+The expense line items shall include each expense line item for which the Section has budgeted expected expenses for programs and portfolio responsibilities.
+Where possible, the expense line items shall be similar in number and title to related income line items.
+Where there are corresponding income line items, they shall be noted in parentheses.

 EXPENSES